International Student Admission

 To be considered for admission, you must have successfully completed the following:

 - The equivalent of a four-year US bachelor’s degree from a regionally accredited institution.
+Typically, students with 3-year degrees, unless in UK-patterned systems, must have completed at least a full-time, one-year post-graduate diploma to qualify.
+See more information about four-year degree equivalency.)

 - A grade of “C” or better in an undergraduate course in college algebra, finite math, pre-calculus, or calculus.
 (If you haven't yet met this requirement, we will work with you to complete an appropriate course either before or shortly after you have been admitted.)